susannawcl1120/LunarLander-v2/README.md

 It requires keras-rl 2 as the framework and trains on the Google Colab.

 Neural network is the important in the model, changing the hyper parameters can received a better result.
-The following shows the demostration video:
+The following shows the simulated video:

 ---